-You will really only want to pursue this option if you are trying to share smaller files, like pictures or MP3 files.
+You will really only want to pursue this option if you are trying to share a few smaller files, like pictures or MP3 files.
 Usually, there are file size threshold limits on most e-mail servers, and trying to e-mail someone an entire movie or a folder of every single picture you took on your Caribbean cruise will more than likely bounce back undeliverable.
 It can also be incredibly time consuming to e-mail big files back and forth, so keep that in mind.
 You can use e-mail to share files, but it only works best for the smaller ones.

 Another great sharing idea is to set up a personal cloud storage account.
-Not only does this let you access your stuff from anywhere at anytime, but you can also give access to your friends and family.
+Not only does this let you access your stuff from anywhere at any time, but you can also give access to your friends and family.
 This is one of the simplest ways to share files between computers, and the cool thing about this is that you don’t even have to be in the same city, state, or even country.
 If you don’t have a personal cloud storage account already, you can get free and easy access through popular services like Dropbox* and Google Drive*.
 Keeping all of your files in personal cloud storage is also a great way to keep your gigabytes of music, movies, personal photos, and other irreplaceable files safe if your computer or hard drive ever fails.

 Think about it—it can happen.
 If you are out and about and accessing the internet on your smartphone, you may come across something you want to share with a friend or keep for yourself, like a recipe, a funny YouTube video, or a cool home design idea.
 Just because it’s not a physical file and you don’t have access to a hard drive doesn’t mean you can’t bookmark it by posting links to Facebook, pinning it to Pinterest, or even tweeting about it.

 No matter which method you use to share files, the Intel Product Finder can help you find the best computer to fit your lifestyle.